vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-2-create-and-prepare-database.md

     > **Info:**
     >
-    > - `pg_hba.conf` is the configuration file for client access control in Cloudberry Database.
+    > - `pg_hba.conf` is the configuration file for client access control in Apache Cloudberry.
     > - `md5` is the authentication methods, which means that the user needs to enter the password to log in.